henri/spb/README.md

 # Start ten instances of FireFox (assumes FISH shell and each instance is started using spb)
 for i in (seq 1 10) ; spb --browser firefox ; end

-# Start three pre-configured templates : github, amazon and youtube : all in standard mode (assumes FISH shell)
+# Start eiting three isolated templates : github, amazon and youtube : all in standard mode (assumes FISH shell and pre-configured templates)
 for template in claude aws github amazon youtube ; spb --standard --edit-template $template ; end ;

 ```